 Conferences can be overwhelming and presenting in front of a crowd can be challenging for many.
 Therefore asking for feedback is a great way to hone your presenting skills and strive for continuous improvement.
 It is a great way to find out how you can boost your communication skills and take your next conference to the next level.

-If you want your participants to have more time to think about their feedback answers, or perhaps you’ve run out of time in the session to collect feedback, sending it out afterwards is the perfect option.
+If you want your participants to have more time to think about their feedback answers, or perhaps you’ve run out of time in the session to collect feedback sending it out afterward d the perfect option.
 Gain useful insights and analyze the results to improve.

 What to do?

-Training sessions can require the participants full attention and be time-consuming.
-Sending a request for feedback after the training session may be more beneficial as participants will have more time to reflect on what they learnt and what was particularly useful.
+Training sessions can require the participant's full attention and be time-consuming.
+Sending a request for feedback after the training session may be more beneficial as participants will have more time to reflect on what they learned and what was particularly useful.

-To collect information such as email addresses about the participants before or after the session, quick forms allows you to find out a bit more info whilst saving paperwork, time and making your sessions for efficient.
+To collect information such as email addresses about the participants before or after the session, quick forms allow you to find out a bit more info whilst saving paperwork, and time and making your sessions efficient.